-As one of the best examples of a fortified town in Alsace, Bergheim is surrounded by two kilometres of ramparts.
+As one of the best examples of a fortified town in Alsace, two kilometres of ramparts surround the village of Bergheim.
 The fortifications are set out in a rectangular shape 600 m long and 300 m width and spread over 18 hectares.

-For obvious reasons, the northern front was provided with the best protection because the enemy was expected to come from this side.
+For obvious reasons, the northern front was provided with the best protection because people expected the enemy to come from this side.